-Turn off the gas supply and isolate the electrical mains supply before starting any work on the appliance and observe all relevant safety precautions.
+► Safely isolate both the gas and electrical supply before starting any work on the appliance and observe all relevant safety precautions.

 Personnel and equipment

 - Any service work must carried out by competent registered engineers. - Service work must not be attempted if a calibrated CO/CO2 analyser and manometer are not available.